Play Business: Business model

 Joan Segura describes the business as a "scale up" as it emphasizes the execution of the project in stages.
 For example, instead of having makers write a business plan on paper, they get the new businesses out to recruit investors.

 The idea is that if everyone “plays well” (jugar bien in Spanish), everyone wins.
-The goal of players is to increase the value of their investment and the goal of the makers is to keep the players.
-If a players retires from the “game,” others can buy his/her share.
+The goal of players is to increase the value of their investment, and the goal of the makers is to keep the players.
+If a player retires from the “game,” others can buy his/her share.

-Minimum investment for players is 100 pesos per month, but they can invest up to about 500,000 pesos.
+The minimum investment for players is 100 pesos per month, but they can invest up to about 500,000 pesos.
 If a contributor invests four percent or more of the initial investment, s/he becomes an associate of the enterprise and is able to further invest with or without Play Business.
-Makers report to players every month as well as a trimester report.
+Makers report to players every month, as well as a trimester report.

 Play Business charges 5% of the investment, but only if the business reaches its goal amount.

-Play Business estimates that about 30% of a business's initial investment from the platform comes from friends and family.
+Play Business estimates that about 30% of a maker's initial investment from the platform comes from friends and family.